Funding is available to provide all Queensland councils a free:

 A scan and review of existing national and international resources and tools has been undertaken, guided by the gaps and needs identified through the in-depth governance assessments and delivered through an online easy access platform.

-Using the existing resources as a basis and creating new resources where needed, a tailored package of best available tools and materials will be developed in consultation with participating councils.
+Using the existing resources as a basis and creating new resources where needed, a tailored package of best available tools and materials has been developed in consultation with participating councils.

-The program will deliver regional workshops, forums and training to help participating councils familiarise themselves with the platform and resources.
+The program is delivering regional workshops, forums and training to help participating councils familiarise themselves with the platform and resources.

 Queensland local government climate risk management framework